Skip to Content

 From the center of town, you can explore several blocks of beautiful historic homes, festive holiday decorations, and incredible shops and restaurants.
 We recommend taking the afternoon to get the lay of the land and poke around in the shops.

 If you love cross-country skiing or are interested in learning how to do it, Woodstock is one of the best spots to give it a go.
 The Woodstock Inn & Resort grooms the Nordic ski trails in Marsh-Billings-Rockefeller National Historical Park (Vermont’s only national park) and the trails on Mount Peg.
-There are 45 km of trails, and many of them are perfect for beginners.
-There are a few more difficult trails for experienced skiers too.
+There are 45 km of trails, many of which are perfect for beginners.
+There are a few more difficult trails for experienced skiers, too.

 Billings Farm & Museum is a working farm and non-profit organization on 200 acres in Woodstock, Vermont.
 If you’re interested in learning more about farm life, meeting some adorable farm animals, taking a winter sleigh ride, or just meandering around a beautiful farm, you have to make time for a visit.

-Finally, if you can’t decide on which weekend to visit Woodstock, consider Wassail Weekend, which will be taking place December 9-11, 2022.
+Finally, if you can’t decide on which weekend to visit Woodstock, consider Wassail Weekend, which will takes place in mid-December.
 This festive holiday weekend includes a scavenger hunt, a gingerbread house contest, live music, kids’ activities, and a holiday parade.

 The Village Inn Woodstock, Vermont.